ericbdaniels/blog/_posts/2021-03-14-dash-packaging.md

 ---

-# Packing Dash Apps into an Executable
+# Packaging Dash Apps into an Executable

 The first question is - why bother?
 This is a very valid question.
 Dash Apps are built for the web and best run in the browser, hosted on a server.
 But there are times when a stand alone app can be useful.

 Mostly I wanted to see if it is feasible  to create a small desktop GUI based tool (similar to Electron based JS software) with Dash.
-Turns out, its not hard - I'm sure there are some details to this that could be tuned up but the purpose of this post is to share the basic workflow for packing a dash app.
+Turns out, its not hard - I'm sure there are some details to this that could be tuned up but the purpose of this post is to share the basic workflow for packaging a dash app.

 ## Step 1: Build A Dash App

 Diamond Drillhole Quality-Assurance Quality-Control (DDH-QAQC) is a small dash app designed to desurvey and composite mining drill hole data as well as provide some basic data visualization for QA/QC purposes.
-This is a work in progress and hasn't been optimized, as previously mentioned the main goal here was to try packing a dash app.
+This is a work in progress and hasn't been optimized, as previously mentioned the main goal here was to try packaging a dash app.

 This App takes advantage of a couple nice Dash add-ons including [dash_router](https://github.com/ericbdaniels/dash_router), [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/) and [Dash DataTable](https://dash.plotly.com/datatable).